Multilevel Fair Allocation with Matroid-Rank Preferences

-In this section, we proposed {\bf SMA} to compute a multilevel utilitarian optimal and multilevel $\Psi$-maximizing allocation with respect to $v$.
-This algorithm is general in the sense that (1) it can be implemented using any algorithm designed for the standard (monolevel) setting to compute $A^i$ at node $i \in \internal$, and (2) it works with other fairness criteria, provided that there exists a utilitarian optimal allocation that is also fair\footnote{For example, the algorithm proposed in \cite{Benabbou_et_al2021} could be used, with a suitable multilevel adaptation of envy-freeness.}.
-However, although it can be implemented in polynomial time for various fairness criteria, it remains computationally expensive in practice, as we show in Section~\ref{section: simulations}.
+{\bf SMA} is general in the sense that it can be implemented using any algorithm designed for the standard (monolevel) setting to compute $A^i$ at node $i \in \internal$, and it works with other fairness criteria, provided that there exists a utilitarian optimal allocation that is also fair.
+For example, we show in Appendix~\ref{appendix: on EF1} that \textbf{SMA} can compute a multilevel envy-free up to one good allocation, using the algorithmn proposed in \cite{Benabbou_et_al2021} and a suitable adaptation of envy-freeness to our multilevel setting.
+However, although \textbf{SMA} can be implemented in polynomial time for various fairness criteria, it remains computationally expensive in practice, as we show in Section~\ref{section: simulations}.